top of page

 Pink Rose Watercolor Organic Creative Project Presentation.png

-THE STORY BEHIND: The thousand-mile journey of a small girl to reshape the world, starting with the delicate petals of the water hyacinth from my poverty-stricken hometown
+THE STORY BEHIND: The thousand-mile journey of a small girl to the big world, starting with the delicate petals of the water hyacinth from my rural hometown

 When I was young, Grandma taught me how to weave beautiful crafts from water hyacinth, a plant native to my hometown, Long An.
 Besides the little money my parents strugglingly earned in the city and the food Grandpa received from a pagoda, weaving was our means of survival.